Advice for Millennials Getting into a Career of Financial Trading

-Historically, trading has always been a high barrier-to-entry field.
+Historically, a financial trading career has always been a high barrier-to-entry field.
 This is because, to work for a large financial corporation or trading company, you generally needed both large amounts of experience in the industry and a degree in finance from a respected university.

 However, the rise of the internet and technology means that this is no longer the case.
 Now, all you need is ambition, a desire to learn and perseverance in the face of adversity.
 Although the barrier to entry has undoubtedly been lowered so that the markets are more accessible to the average man, this doesn’t mean that it’s any easier to make money and it can still be incredibly difficult to stay in it for the long haul.

-But, trading-careers are now available with a low barrier-to-entry.
+But, financial trading careers are now available with a low barrier-to-entry.
 This is especially true because new careers require only a small amount of capital to get started.
 Again, this is ideal if you’re looking for a new career in financial trading, because it’s likely that you don’t have a large amount of money behind you.

 Plus, if you don’t want to trade full-time, finance markets are the best place to seek an alternative career.
 This is because they’re so interlinked thanks to improvements in technology and access.
 You just have to find the right market and the right opportunity.
 Here are the top 3 pieces of advice that you need to do just that…